7 Reasons Why You Should Write a Screenplay

 7. Exploring Different Genres

-Screenwriting encourages you to test various genres.
+Screenwriting encourages you to test drive various genres.
 From drama to comedy, sci-fi to horror, each genre presents unique challenges and opportunities.
 These explorations can enhance your writing skills and expand your artistic palette.

-Story Inkubator was founded by writer-teacher, Kristina Jilly, an Australian living in Central Europe who's written for HBO Europe and RTL Television.
+Story Inkubator was founded by writer, scriptwriter and teacher, Kristina Jilly, an Australian living in Central Europe who's written for HBO Europe and RTL Television.
 A teacher at the University of Applied Sciences in Upper Austria, Kristina also writes online content about the art of storytelling and topics that inspire creativity.

-Subscribe to Story Inkubator for our monthly newsletter on the art of storytelling and language.
+Subscribe to Story Inkubator for our monthly newsletter and get two free workbooks on creating multi-dimensional characters and solid story concepts delivered to your email.

-If you’re interested in learning how to write a screenplay or would like to improve your English through storytelling, check out our courses here.
+If you’re interested in learning more about storytelling, or would like to improve your English through story, check out our courses here.

 Comments